What Is Piezosurgery?

 Piezosurgery is a relatively novel technique of bone surgery that is of late gained popularity in implantology, periodontics, and oral surgery.
 Piezosurgery improves the patient experience.
 Standard processes such as preparation of a root canal or impacted wisdom tooth extraction are made considerably less threatening when Piezosurgery is opted, in place of traditional bone cutting methods.
 Healing time and post-operative uneasiness is reduced drastically.
 If you are due to undergo a periodontal procedure, ask your dentist about Piezosurgery.
 Although the technology is still relatively new, a growing number of dental clinics include this minimally invasive method in their practice.
 At Dr. Mohamed Ali’s, we are ready with the latest tools for Piezosurgery.

-During the initial visit, Dr. Mohamed Ali will thoroughly examine your mouth for any gum disease or periodontal diseases and will present different options and also advise you on the best option, if need be he will inform you about the Piezosurgery and its benefits.
+During the initial visit at our San Francisco office, Dr. Mohamed Ali will thoroughly examine your mouth for any gum disease or periodontal diseases and will present different options and also advise you on the best option, if need be he will inform you about the Piezosurgery and its benefits.
 The billing experts will check your insurance benefits and offer a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan for Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, and Healthcare Finance Solutions, to make your treatment extremely affordable.
 We will be happy to answer all your questions.
 So you have to sit, relax, and get your mouth and gum treated and be assured of complete cure with healthier and cleaner teeth.
 To schedule your free consultation, call us at 415.391.7751